 - Improve and maintain shoulder flexibility by retracting your shoulders when you exercise.
 Keep your upper body upright and “lifted” with your shoulders relaxed.

 - Strengthen your core.
-Train your abs and core, and focus on keeping your abdominals tight and your pelvis tucked when you stand.
+Train your abs and body, and focus on keeping your abdominals tight and your pelvis tucked when you stand.

 - Strengthen your glutes (gluteus muscles) and hamstrings using bridges, kettlebell swings, split squats, and front or goblet squats.